philipbudden/assets/README.md

 ## Usage

 > [!NOTE]
-> If using an M-Series Mac, add `--platform linux/amd64` to the parameters and ensure you are using Rosetta 2 emulation
+> If using an M-Series Mac, add `--platform linux/amd64` to the parameters and ensure you are using Rosetta 2 emulation.
+> For example:
+> `docker run --platform linux/amd64 -p 1433:1433 -d ghcr.io/philipbudden/assets/mssql-purchasing:latest`

 ### mssql-purchasing
 ```shell